Survey Results - Trainee feedback on Addleshaw Goddard

 Who we are: We are a premium international law firm with an exceptional breadth of services.
 Our reputation for outstanding quality is built upon long-term relationship investment and a deep understanding of client markets.

-What we’re looking for: We require ABB at A level and a 2(1) honours degree (or equivalent).
+What we’re looking for: We require a 2(1) honours degree (or equivalent).
 But what will really open doors to an outstanding career here is the real you.
 At Addleshaw Goddard, we’re looking for original minds and collaborative spirits alongside motivation, drive and commercial awareness.
 We’re constantly delighted by the diverse backgrounds of our best lawyers, and we’re open to law and non-law graduates alike, as well as those looking to change career.

 What you’ll do: As a trainee, important cases will come your way from the get-go.
 You will work on everything from multimillion-pound deals to high-profile fraud cases, employment disputes to complex technology contracts.
 Our success is intrinsically linked to yours, so we’ll always have your back and help you realise your potential.